Craftitude-Team/Craftitude-Documentation/Drafts/draft_0.7a_apr13-2013.md

   overwrites any already existing files.
 - Extract(entry, filepath): Extracts a single entry to the specified file path.
 Note: This overwrites any already existing files.
-- InjectAll(filepath[, filter]): Writes all files contained in the archive into the archive file located at the specified target path.
+- InjectAllTo(filepath[, filter]): Writes all files contained in the archive into the archive file located at the specified target path.
 Note: This does not _overwrite_ the file, but adds/overwrites the _entry within the archive file_.
-- Inject(entry, filepath): Writes a single entry contained in the archive into the archive file located at the specified target path.
+- InjectTo(entry, filepath): Writes a single entry contained in the archive into the archive file located at the specified target path.
 Note: This does not _overwrite_ te file, but adds/overwrites the _entry within the archive file_.
 - GetEntryList(): Outputs a string array containing all available entries.